dotnet/docs-maui/docs/fundamentals/shell/flyout.md

 ```

 > [!NOTE]
-> There's also a `Shell.FlyoutItemIsVisible` attached property, which can be set on <xref:Microsoft.Maui.Controls.FlyoutItem>, `MenuItem`, <xref:Microsoft.Maui.Controls.Tab>, and `ShellContent` objects.
+> There's also a `Shell.FlyoutItemIsVisible` attached property, which can be set on <xref:Microsoft.Maui.Controls.FlyoutItem>, `MenuItem`, <xref:Microsoft.Maui.Controls.Tab>, and <xref:Microsoft.Maui.Controls.ShellContent> objects.

 ## Open and close the flyout programmatically